paulojamero/sticky-note/README.md

 # sticky-note
-# This repo is part of my learning process.
+# Part of learning javascript.

 #Important: Use mouse wheel down to delete notes.